-On-demand Governor
+On-demand governor

 The kernel implementation of a dynamic CPU frequency policy: The governor monitors the processor usage.
-As soon as it exceeds a certain threshold, the governor will set the frequency to the highest available.
+When it exceeds a certain threshold, the governor will set the frequency to the highest available.
 If the usage is less than the threshold, the next lowest frequency is used.
 If the system continues to be underemployed, the frequency is again reduced until the lowest available frequency is set.

-Important: Drivers and In-kernel Governors
+Important: Drivers and in-kernel governors

 Not all drivers use the in-kernel governors to dynamically scale power frequency at runtime.
-For example, the intel_pstate driver adjusts power frequency itself.
+For example, the intel\pstate driver adjusts power frequency itself.
 Use the cpupower frequency-info command to find out which driver your system uses.

-11.3 The cpupower Tools
+11.3 The cpupower tools

 The cpupower tools are designed to give an overview of all CPU power-related parameters that are supported on a given machine, including turbo (or boost) states.
-Use the tool set to view and modify settings of the kernel-related CPUfreq and cpuidle systems as well as other settings not related to frequency scaling or idle states.
-The integrated monitoring framework can access both, kernel-related parameters and hardware statistics, and is thus ideally suited for performance benchmarks.
+Use the tool set to view and modify settings of the kernel-related CPUfreq and cpuidle systems and other settings not related to frequency scaling or idle states.
+The integrated monitoring framework can access both kernel-related parameters and hardware statistics.
+Therefore, it is ideally suited for performance benchmarks.
 It also helps you to identify the dependencies between turbo and idle states.

 After installing the cpupower package, view the available cpupower subcommands with cpupower --help.
-Access the general man page with man cpupower, and the man pages of the subcommands with man cpupower-subcommand.
+Access the general man page with man cpupower, and the man pages of the subcommands with man cpupower-SUBCOMMAND.

-111 The cpupower Tools openSUSE Leap 42.1
+118 The cpupower tools openSUSE Leap 15.4

-11.3.1 Viewing Current Settings with cpupower
+11.3.1 Viewing current settings with cpupower

-The cpupower frequency-info command shows the statistics of the cpufreq driver used in the Kernel.
+The cpupower frequency-info command shows the statistics of the cpufreq driver used in the kernel.
 Additionally, it shows if turbo (boost) states are supported and enabled in the BIOS.
 Run without any options, it shows an output similar to the following: